Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 Some people might argue with me and say that Apple, Cherry, and Peach (all fruit woods) are indistinguishable in the final product, but to me, peach has a stronger “smoke” flavor than apple and cherry.

 In my opinion, it’s the perfect amount of smoke to compliment the pork.
-Where-as cherry and apple wood smoke can sort of be lost in the final product.

 With pork butt I like to taste in the following order: